open/close all folders

 - It's even more ironic since a Zanpakuto spirit is the Anthropomorphic Personification of its wielder's personality.
 Ichigo, in essence, alienated himself from Zangetsu and the side of his personality he represented, the the point that he (and by extension, the audience) saw it as an independent entity instead of a reflection of himself.
 It isn't until he accepts that Zangetsu is himself that he unlocks his full potential.

 - "The Reason You Suck" Speech: From the moment he's introduced, the Inner Hollow is censorious of Ichigo and constantly berates and mocks him.
 He's best remembered for delivering a particularly vicious speech to Ichigo during the Visored training arc, berating him for lacking the bloodlust and instinct required to keep himself alive and outlining his intent to permanently usurp Ichigo's status as the "king" of his body.

 - Sarcastic Confession: He pointed out he was Zangetsu during his fight with Ichigo in the Visored training arc, but he did so in such a way as to guarantee Ichigo wouldn't believe him.

-- Sealed Badass in a Can: It is revealed that he was kept suppressed in the depths of Ichigo's soul by Old Man Zangetsu, who wanted to replace him as the core of Ichigo's powers; and by Uruhara's reishi strings, which had been attached to White's soul while it was inside Masaki and kept it suppressed as long as Isshin was nearby.
+- Sealed Badass in a Can: The Inner Hollow was kept suppressed in the depths of Ichigo's soul by Old Man Zangetsu, who wanted to replace him as the core of Ichigo's powers; and by Uruhara's reishi strings, which had been attached to White's soul while it was inside Masaki and kept it suppressed as long as Isshin was nearby.
 Uruhara's Shattered Shaft training awoke him and Ichigo's difficult fights in Soul Society fully unleashed him, but Ichigo kept him suppressed out of fear he'd take over his body.